the-red-feather/thesis/assessments/P2/proposal-draft/P2-prototype.md

 <br><br><br><div class="page"></div>

 3..
-RESEARCH QUESTIONS
+RESEARCH QUESTIONS  &  5..
+METHODOLOGY
 ===============================================================================

-How well does WebAssembly support client-side geoprocessing & GIS activities ?
-OR
-How can a client-side GIS web application using visual programming and WebAssembly be designed to ensure accessible, insightful, and usable geoprocessing?
-OR

-1 : What is the most effective methodology of compiling sizable C++ geoprocessing libraries to WebAssembly?
-- effective: Minimum manual labour, Maximum performance, minimum load times.

-2 : What should a web-vpl be capable of to classify itself as a GIS?
-OR
-2 : How should a GIS & web vpl be implemented?
-OR
-2 : How to make a web-based, client-side, vpl geoprocessing environment?

-3 : How to integrate WebAssembly into the web-gis-vpl?
-OR
-3 : What is the performance penalty for using C++ geoprocessing libraries in WebAssembly versus native binaries?

-4 : What are the advantages and disadvantages of GIS applications created using this web-gis-vpl environment?

-> Do this again, this is old

-## 3.1 Objectives

-[DIAGRAM: TECHNICAL & PRACTICAL ASPECTS???]

 This paper's main objective is to judge the fitness of WebAssembly for client-side geo-processing purposes.
-This fitness will be judged quantitatively by means of a performance analysis, as well as qualitatively by documenting the creation of a web-based geoprocessing application using WebAssembly.
+This fitness will be judged quantitatively by means of a performance analysis, as well as qualitatively by documenting the creation of

 The main research question goes: